 - black and static images in the video track

 Video Project Files Not Supported

 Some beginners make the mistake of uploading their video project files to YouTube.
 This of course will not be accepted.
-A video project file is meant to be opened by the video editing that created it.
+A video project file is meant to be opened by the video editing program that created it.
 It can’t be opened by any other application.

 A project file will not have any of the extensions listed above.
-Instead, it will have
+Instead, it will have a proprietary extension.